Spring 2022 Lending Library Operations

 These resources support a wide range of academic and innovation activities including class projects, learning mobile and IoT development, conducting experiments, field work, and user studies; participation in competitions and hackathons (including the CIC), as well as a variety of community engagement and research activities.

-Visit the lab (TSRB #123) during these hours or email firstname.lastname@example.org to find out more about our current inventory and availability.
+To find out more about our current inventory and availability, check out the available devices page.
 Devices can be checked out for up to two weeks, with longer term and larger scale checkouts available based on resource availability, current demand, and project needs.
+If you have ideas for devices to add to the lending library, please complete the suggested devices form.

 Operation of the Lending Library is made possible through the center’s research activities and the support of our industry and community partners.
 As a result, resource availability as well as lab hours are variable and are offered on a best effort basis.
 Those interested in making resources available to the Georgia Tech community through the lending library should contact email@example.com for more information.